IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 2. Make note of the directory.
 You will provide it during the Quick Start Edition installation.

-The installation creates the mapped directories in your local host file system under `~/mappedDockerFiles` for the internal `workspace` and `hostdir` subdirectories.
+The installation creates the mapped directories in your local host file system within  `mappedDockerFiles` for two directories, the internal *workspace* and *hostdir* subdirectories.
 During installation, you are prompted for the names that you want to use under `~/mappedDockerFiles`.

+The following explains the use of the two directories.
-When you create Streams projects, the data files are located in the `workspace` directory.
-If this directory is mapped to the local host file system, the files and directories are stored there instead in the internal Docker container.
-If you later upgrade your Streams4Docker installation, you can reuse this directory for easy recovery of your projects.
-For example, if you use the Import function of Streams Studio and point to the `workspace` directory, the program recognizes all your project data.
-You can import all your projects using the `overwrite` option.
+* The *workspace* directory:  Streams projects created using Streams Studio would be stored in  `/home/streamsadmin/workspace` on the Docker container.
+By mapping the *workspace* directory to a folder on your local host, the projects stored in `/home/streamsadmin/workspace` will be stored on the mapped workspace directory on your local host machine.
+Storing them here  instead of in the internal Docker container means that you can reuse this directory for easy recovery of your projects.
+For example, if you later upgrade your Streams4Docker installation, you use the Import function of Streams Studio to import the projects from a previous Streams4Docker installation.

-The `hostdir` directory begins as an empty directory where you can add files that you want to share between your Docker container and your local host.
+* The *hostdir* directory: If this directory is mapped to the local host file system, it corresponds to `/home/streamsadmin/hostdir` in the Docker container.
+Use it to store files  that you want to share between your Docker container and your local host.
 Keep any large files that are used in your Streams4Docker container in this directory when possible, because files in this directory do not use up space inside the Docker container.